christopherAlberts/Captains-Log/README.md

 # Number of files stored/allowed in Log folder.
 num_logs = 30
 ```
-*If you can get through this without to much crying, we've got a good change of makeing it to the end of this tutorial.*
+*If you can get through this without to much crying, we've got a good chance of makeing it to the end of this tutorial.*

 4. Once the variables are edited correctly, all thats left is for us to make the **_Captains_Log.py_** an executable.
 The following link describes how to do this: https://www.pyinstaller.org/